Steps to Set Up and Create your Website

 At this stage, we want to give your website a look.
 Content is all there is to a great website.
 But how can we do this?
 We will be installing a Content Management System (CMS).

 Since we are looking at creating a website for you right away, the best easy to use CMS is WordPress.
-It gives you a full customizable website and with it, you are good to go.
+It gives you a fully customizable website and with it, you are good to go.

 Installing WordPress is one-click and it is absolutely FREE!

-To install wordpress, you need to log in to your cpanel account.
+To install WordPress, you need to log in to your Cpanel account.
 Your login details are provided by the host company of your choice via a welcome email.
 They are usually different from the host account login.

-As earlier stated, in the cpanel, we have a lot of tools for installation.
+As earlier stated, in the Cpanel, we have a lot of tools for installation.
 These tools are site management tools that can be found in Softaculous.

-With the installed wordpress, you can create your website and manage its content and settings.
+With the installed WordPress, you can create your website and manage its content and settings.